JackSzwergold/Preworn-Main/markdown/tutorials/mamp_part_2.md

 So thanks to the flexibility of name-based virtual hosts, Apache in your MAMP setup sees `MY_MACHINE.local:8888` and `localhost:8888` as two distinct and unique web servers.
 Which should make your life as web developer a bit easier.

-[1]: http://www.preworn.com/ "Preworn • Jack Szwergold’s Online Portfolio"
-[2]: http://httpd.apache.org/docs/2.2/vhosts/name-based.html "Apache HTTP Server • Name-based Virtual Host Support"
+[1]: http://httpd.apache.org/docs/2.2/vhosts/name-based.html "Apache HTTP Server • Name-based Virtual Host Support"